mauriciogtec/gfen-reproduce/README.md

 Pkg.instantiate()
 ```

 This will create a local environment to run the code that guarantees the right dependencies.
-Remove these lines if you want to install the code in the base machine environment.
+Remove these lines if you want to run the scripts from a package installation from the Internet.

 ### Trails